 Top British Diplomat Assails Trump's 'Inept' Presidency In Leaked Memos

-In a series of confidential memos sent to the British Foreign Office, Britain's ambassador to the U.S., Sir Kim Darroch, assails President Trump's character and leadership.
+In a series of confidential memos sent to the British Foreign Office, the U.K.'s ambassador to the U.S., Kim Darroch, assails President Trump's character and leadership.

 The Daily Mail, which first leaked and excerpted the diplomatic cables, reports that Darroch describes Trump as an insecure and incompetent leader of an administration marred by "vicious infighting" and "false claims."